 Trish Clark Gallery is pleased to present Heather Straka’s third solo exhibition, … another dissection.
 True to her word, Straka takes another deep-dive into perceptions of socio-political and cultural lives, this time exploring the shifts in gender and cultural power, particularly in the arts and film, that have exploded in the wake of Harvey Weinstein’s downfall.

 Heather Straka’s insightful explorations, through her different approaches in the dual mediums of paint and film, have created a significant body of compelling and often controversial work.
 With an MFA in Film, Straka demonstrates technical control of her medium and coupled with a finely modulated handling of her contentious subject matter, she deftly questions tradition, challenges the politically correct, and subverts expectations.
-This latest series of photographs expands on her two previous series, The Anatomy Lesson and Blood Lust, bringing together a new team that explicates Straka’s usual subversive dark-humoured play with stereotypes, this time focussed on efforts at extinguishing the status quo via the torching of that cultural referent widely recognised as symbolic in cultural life in New Zealand-Aotearoa through the Jane Campion film of the same name, the piano.
+This latest series of photographs expands on her two previous series, The Anatomy Lesson and Blood Lust, bringing together a new team under her direction that explicates Straka’s usual subversive dark-humoured play with stereotypes while referencing a number of art historical tropes.
+This time she is focussed on efforts at extinguishing the status quo via the torching of that cultural referent widely recognised as symbolic in cultural life in New Zealand-Aotearoa through the Jane Campion film of the same name, the piano.

 Everything is grist to Straka’s mill, with no apologia.
 Unafraid to confront racist and sexist stereotypes, Straka’s engagement with such debate is a core part of her practice, her caustic gaze skewering and illuminating her subject matter.